DrinTive/temporal-sample/README.md

 ## 📬 Triggering New Workflows

-Every time you run the `TempAlertClient`, it will start a new workflow execution.
+Every time you run the `Client`, it will start a new workflow execution.
 You can observe each run independently in the Temporal UI.

 ---